 Tip: Bring scissors or flower snips if you plan on picking sunflowers!
 And ideally a container with water to hold the cut flowers in

-Pick up a wheelbarrow at the Pumpkin Parade entrance and choose from hundreds of pumpkins.
-Several decorated areas have been set up for autumn and Halloween themed photo opportunities.
 There is also a Children’s Corner with decorated character pumpkins and tables for colouring activities and noughts and crosses games.

-Related: Pumpkin Patches near London
+Read more: Pumpkin Patches near London

 Garsons Farm Shop